Daphne-Qin/AdventOfCode2021/Problem18/README.md

 Seemed like the problem was that, by stating `SnailNumber sum = snailNums.get(0)`, I simply made a shallow copy called "sum".
 Thus, I was effectively using that sum for Part 2.

-I then rewrote my code so it made new `SnailNumber`s for every iteration, and it worked like a charm.
+I then rewrote my code so it saved the original lines with brackets (instead of discarding them like before), then made new `SnailNumber`s for parts 1 and 2, and it worked like a charm.

 This wasn't exactly a bad problem, but it was *very, very annoying*.
 If you aren't very careful with this problem, you're in for a long, long ride.
 And for being so annoying, it belongs near the top of my [list of annoying problems](https://github.com/Daphne-Qin/AdventOfCode2021#most-annoying-problems).
 It was almost the worst. *Almost*.
 But I still think debugging a solution for 4 hours is better than [reading a question for 4 hours and still not comprehending it after said 4 hours](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem16#day-16-packet-decoder).